 Top Tobacco Stocks to Watch

-As competition for profit has intensified in recent years, consolidation has swept the industry, leaving just a few big international players.
-In the following sections, we will take a look at two top tobacco stocks for investors to watch in 2023.
+As competition for profit has intensified in recent years, consolidation has swept the tobacco industry, leaving just a few big tobacco companies operating internationally.
+In the following sections, we will take a look at two top tobacco stocks for investors to watch in 2024.

 British American Tobacco